robonamari/good-night-database/.github/CONTRIBUTING.md

-## Contributing to Good_Night-database
+## Contributing to good-night-database

-We’re excited to have you contribute to Good_Night-database!
+We’re excited to have you contribute to good-night-database!
 To ensure a smooth and effective collaboration, we ask that you take a moment to review the following guidelines.
 These are intended to make the process as easy as possible for everyone involved.

 Please note that these are guidelines, not strict rules — we encourage contributions of all kinds, and we’re here to help you along the way.